CopernicaMarketingSoftware/Documentation/SMTPeter/en/personalization.md

 that is given.
 So true becomes false and false becomes true.
 Finally it is good to know that a variable itself will be converted to a boolean when used in an if statement.
-If the variable contains an empty string or the value 0, it will be evaluated as false.
-If it is not an empty string or not zero, it will be evaluated as true.
+If the variable contains an empty string or the value 0 it will be evaluated as false.
+If it is not an empty string or not zero it will be evaluated as true.

 ## Foreach